O Scale - Layout and Operations - | |||

 Layout Construction

 A variety of construction and scenery techniques are evident on the layout.
-We have a master track plan that we’re following in the construction.
+We have a master track plan that were following in the construction.
 First, a framework of lumber is built to support the layout.
 For the roadbed beneath the track we cut narrow wood splines that are then glued together.
 This spline allows us to form very natural sweeping curves, and is very strong.
 To this is glued a layer of Homasote, a paper product that provides the basic shape of the roadbed to which wooden ties are glued and rails are spiked.
 Almost all of the track is laid by hand.
 We then glue ballast to the roadbed to provide a more natural look.

 To build the scenery we first construct a frame of plywood to form the contours.
 Over this goes a lattice of cardboard strips, then newspaper, and a layer of Hydrocal, a cement like product similar to plaster of paris.
 To form rocky areas, we pour hydrocal into a mold, then attach it to the basic shell.
 After that we paint the bare hydrocal and add a variety of commercial and natural scenic materials to form grass, weeds, bushes, and rocky areas.
 Trees are a combination of commercial and home made materials.
-We’re always on the lookout for natural scenery materials to use.
+Were always on the lookout for natural scenery materials to use.
 Buildings and other structures are a combination of scratch built and commercial kits.

 Index